brillout/parcel-ssr/readme.md

 `@parcel-ssr` is a low-level tool aimed for:
 - End users that want full control/freedom.
 - High-level SSR/SSG frameworks.
-(For example, it would be awesome if Next.js/Nuxt eventually replace Webpack with Parcel & `@parcel-ssr`.)
+(For example, Next.js/Nuxt could replace Webpack with Parcel & `@parcel-ssr`.)

 # Usage